mohanmca/MohanLearningGround/src/main/md/english/vocabulary.md

+*convalescence* -
+  * He is convalescing from his leg injuries.
+  * Youth soccer team members rescued more than two weeks after sudden flooding trapped them in a cave complex in Thailand are now convalescing at a hospital in the northern city of Chiang Rai.

 *Perspicacious* - having a ready insight into and understanding of things.
 His perspicacious grandfather had bought the land as an investment, guessing that there might be gold underground.

 *Indelibly* - adjective - making marks that cannot be erased, removed, or the like: The manifest need of it had been deeply and indelibly impressed.
 That impression became so indelibly fixed that even after my marriage I refused all positions.